logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-with-databases/database-use-cases.md

 ## Use cases

-1.  **Data-driven testing.** Connect your test to a database and use it in the same manner in which you typically would use a data set: to supply the test with records of input values for your AUT, along with expected outcomes for comparison with AUT outputs. \(See [Example - Case 1](#example---case-1).\)
+1. Data-driven testing.
+Connect your test to a database and use it in the same manner in which you typically would use a data set: to supply the test with records of input values for your AUT, along with expected outcomes for comparison with AUT outputs. \(See [Example - Case 1](#example---case-1).\)
-2.  **Test the AUT's handling and storage of data.** For database driven applications, interact with the AUT and then query its database to ensure data is being written to it correctly.
+2. Test the AUT's handling and storage of data.
+For database driven applications, interact with the AUT and then query its database to ensure data is being written to it correctly.
 For example, test a database driven application by entering test records through the GUI, then have your test interface directly with the database to verify the records. \(See [Example - Case 2](#example---case-2).\)
-3.  **Test the AUT's response to database-sourced data.** Ensure that a database driven application responds properly to the contents of its database. \(For example: insert multiple records to the database, then query the AUT to verify that it properly handles the new content.\).\(See [Example - Case 3](#example---case-3).\)
+3. Test the AUT's response to database-sourced data.
+Ensure that a database driven application responds properly to the contents of its database. \(For example: insert multiple records to the database, then query the AUT to verify that it properly handles the new content.\).\(See [Example - Case 3](#example---case-3).\)

-## Example - Case 1
+## Example - Case 1 {{< permerlink >}} {#testing_database_use_cases__section_u4c_f5x_vp}

 This example demonstrates a data-driven test whose data is obtained through SQL query to an ODBC-compliant database.